Braising is a method of preparing food through low and slow cooking with a small amount of liquid. The purpose of the liquid is to moderate the heat.

 Braising can be seen as just a slightly more sophisticated version of stewing.
 Braising is used with larger or whole pieces of meat, whereas stewing is usually done to bite-sized pieces.
-As well, Braising uses a more restrained amount of water than stewing does, allowing the flavoured liquid that results to be concentrated and rich and serve as the basis of a very good sauce.
+As well, braising uses a more restrained amount of water than stewing does, allowing the flavoured liquid that results to be concentrated and rich and serve as the basis of a very good sauce.
 Your recipe may or may not call for you to thicken the sauce before serving.
-You may need after removing the meat and any vegetables to quickly ratchet the heat up to boil the sauce to help reduce it quickly.
-If your recipe doesn’t use the liquid at all, by all means freeze it, and use it later as a good running start towards a very tasty gravy or stew.
+After removing the meat and any vegetables, you may need to quickly ratchet the heat up to boil the sauce to help reduce it quickly.
+If your recipe doesn’t use the liquid at all, by all means freeze the liquid, and use it later as a good running start towards a very tasty gravy or stew.

-There is no need or benefit to marinading meat before Braising.
+There is no need to or benefit from marinating meat before braising.

 Stove top braising is better for the summer, as it means you don’t have to have the oven on.

 Henri-Paul Pellaprat, co-founder of Le Cordon Bleu cooking school in Paris, described the classic French definition of ‘braising’.
 It absolutely involved both an oven and browning the food first: